sensible-hq/sensible-docs/readme-sync/v0/integrations/1000 - zapier/2000 - zapier-tutorial-2.md

 1. Choose a Gmail account for the Zaps.
 Send a test email to it with an [example 1040 document](https://github.com/sensible-hq/sensible-configuration-library/raw/main/tax_forms/1040/2021/1040_2021_sample.pdf)  attached and make sure the subject line includes the text `1040`.
 2. Create an empty Google Drive folder as a destination for the spreadsheets of extracted data that Sensible will create for each 1040 document you receive as an email.
-3. (Optional) In the Google Drive folder, create a spreadsheet named `Zapier-Sensible Extractions`.
+3. (Optional) In the Google Drive folder, create a spreadsheet named `Zapier-Sensible Extractions Logs` to log each time the Zaps run.
 Create columns to record information about each extraction, for example, `Extraction ID` , `Extraction Date` , `Email link`, and `Extraction link`.

 First Zap: Extract emailed 1040 doc with Sensible
 ---